-Beginners Guide to Easter Cheese Plate
+Beginners Guide to an Easter Cheese Board

-A cheese plate is always one of the easiest appetizers to make for a holiday.
+A cheese board is always one of the easiest appetizers to make for a holiday.
 When you’re stressed out trying to time everything for either Easter brunch, lunch or dinner, having an easy appetizer to put out is a life saver.
 Sometimes the potatoes aren’t done but the ham is ready to come out and everyone is hungry.
 But if you have an easy no cook festive appetizer already out, people don’t mind when the food is taking a bit longer.
 Made with spring flavors and light on the meat, this is the perfect first course that can be made ahead of time.

 The inspiration behind this Easter cheese board is a simple Easter bunny theme with lots of fruits and veggies to gobble up.
-I used less than ten ingredients that are all pretty easy to find in a normal grocery store.
+I used less than ten ingredients that are all pretty easy to find in a standard grocery store.
 After a long winter, everyone is craving fresh fruits and vegetables in the spring.
 Use the pretzel rods, carrots and green pepper to dip into the cheese spread.
 You can also munch on fresh fruit with prosciutto and a nice white cheddar.